sudem2302/hemeSens/README.md

    - Blood sugar value
    - Measurement date
    - Measurement time
 -  All records can be viewed day by day

+## Features

+- Simple and clean interface
+- Easy to use for elderly users
+- Automatic date & time recording
+- Clear display of measurements
+- Mobile-friendly design

+## Technologies Used

+- QtQml
+- Qt Quick Controls
+- StackView navigation

+## UI Design

+- Header with application logo
+- Application name: HemeSens
+- Full-screen responsive layout
+- Minimal and readable design

+## Target Users

+- Elderly people
+- Diabetes patients
+- Anyone who wants to track blood sugar values easily

+## Project Status

+- This project is under development and focuses on usability, simplicity, and accessibility.